Second Trump-Biden debate has fewer interruptions but more counterpunches

 The Washington Post has not been able to independently verify the emails.
 The Post has on multiple occasions asked presidential attorney Rudolph W. Giuliani and former adviser Stephen K. Bannon, who helped make the materials public, for copies of what they allege is Hunter Biden’s hard drive but has received no response.

-After the debate, Biden is scheduled to return to Delaware for a speech Friday and travel to Pennsylvania on Saturday to campaign in Bucks and Luzerne counties.
+After the debate, Biden was scheduled to return to Delaware for a speech Friday and travel to Pennsylvania on Saturday to campaign in Bucks and Luzerne counties.
 Trump plans to vote in Florida on Friday and had scheduled multiple rallies in several battleground states this weekend.